-Steve developed the (now patent-pending) process for creating curved cores for LARP weapons, and now works (more than) full-time developing and producing Elysian Forge's products.
+Steve developed Elysian Forge's unique process for creating curved cores for LARP weapons, and now works (more than) full-time developing and producing Elysian Forge's products.

-Our passion for history and grounding in medieval reenactment has left us with a deep respect and delight for historical weapons.
+Our passion for history and grounding in medieval re-enactment has provided us with a deep respect and delight for historical weapons.

 As such, Elysian Forge's weapons are mostly based on historical examples, and we strive to replicate even tiny details for the sake of accuracy.
 We feel that historical weapons can be more easily adapted for fantasy than fantasy weapons for history.
 We try to make our weapon as realistic as practical to increase the immersion of LARP and the thrill of combat.